morcs/beautiful-jekyll/_posts/2019-05-02-typing-redux.md

 ## The Experiment

-For this experiment, I'm going to take an example reducer from the [Redux Todos Example](https://github.com/reduxjs/redux/tree/master/examples/todos), try implementing it in Elm, then add types to the Redux version based on the typing I end up with in Elm.
+For this experiment, I'm going to take a reducer from the [Redux Todos Example](https://github.com/reduxjs/redux/tree/master/examples/todos), try implementing it in Elm, then try to recreate the Elm design in the Redux version by adding TypeScript.

 For clarity, I've extracted the code dealing with each case/action into its own function (`addTodo` and `toggleTodo`) just so that we can focus on the higher level reducer.
 The actual implementation of these functions isn't really important, but it should be clear what they do.

-Here's the JavaScript version:
+With that in mind, here's the JavaScript version:

 ```javascript
 const todos = (state = [], action) => {